lucievr/Progress-Log/README.md

 * started TypeScript v1 course with Mike - this one goes more in depth and has more exercises
 * tweet update

+#### 29/03/2019
+* continued with TypeScript course and completed 5 ts challenges
+* attended Demo Day of Coding Bootcamp Praha
+* joined the list of contributors of Zero to Mastery GitHub org

+#### 30/03/2019
+* made a couple of contributions to the ZtM resources repo
+* tweaked Angular workshop exercise and pushed to GH
+* looked into more resources on php & intro to Laravel

+#### 31/03/2019
+* started working on pre-bootcamp questionnaire & checklist
+* completed course on JS errors and debugging on CC
+* started an intro course on Vue.js on Codecademy
+* tweet update

+#### 01/04/2019
+* finished the CC course and made a simple ticketing vue app
+* completed a crash course on Vue on Scrimba
+* completed Vue.js fundamentals course on vueschool.io and made a shopping list app
+* tweet update

 to do:
 - [ ] doggo api site for Becky & js calculator
 - [ ] marksheet.io css part & css tricks